 Although lacking in content upon release, Tekken 7’s roster of characters has grown substantially.
 Returning favorites like Jin Kazama and Kazuya Mishima are present, as well as newcomers in the form of Fahkumram, Shaheen, and Devil Kazumi.

-Since launch, Bandai Namco has also partnered with various other studios to bring third-party characters into the game.
-Those include Akuma from Street Fighter, Geeze Howard from Fatal Fury and The King of Fighters, Noctis Lucis Caelum from Final Fantasy XV, and, strangely, Negan from The Walking Dead.
+Since launch, Bandai Namco has also partnered with various other studios to bring third-party characters into.
+Those include Akuma from Street Fighter, Geese Howard from Fatal Fury and The King of Fighters, Noctis Lucis Caelum from Final Fantasy XV, and, strangely, Negan from The Walking Dead.

 Read our full Tekken 7 review

 Killer Instinct is an old, but fairly niche, fighting franchise.
 Developed originally by Rare in 1994, the series only received three games, one of which was an arcade exclusive.
 After Microsoft’s acquisition of Rare, however, it decided to reboot the franchise, launching alongside the Xbox One in 2013.

 Developed by the original co-designer of Killer Instinct and a slew of fighting game veterans, including former competitive players and tournaments organizers, Killer Instinct truly is a fighting game created by the fans, for the fans.
 Although the first season of competitive play was met with some disappointment, Killer Instinct has grown into one of the better fighting games around.

 Further, it’s free, or at least, free to download.
 The base game only comes with a single fighter, and you can choose to either upgrade to the full version of the game or buy fighters a la carte.
 If you’re an Xbox Game Pass subscriber, however, you get everything for free, which is why best games on Xbox Game Pass.is one of the